joshwlivingston/advanced-r/README.md

 -   To represent an empty vector
 -   To represent an absent vector
-    -   `NULL` is often used as a default function value, to signify that the vector is not needed in the function – it can be absent.
+    -   `NULL` is often used as a default function value, to signify that that value is not needed in the function.
-    -   `NA`, in contrast, signified that the element of a vector is absent, not the vector itself <br><br>
+    -   `NA`, in contrast, signifies that the element of a vector is absent, not the vector itself <br><br>

 # 4: Subsetting